nooop3/terraform-keycloak-modules/README.md

 }
 ```

+Authorization permissions are wired to role policies for those client roles; grant access by assigning the client role to users (Keycloak Admin UI: `Users` → user → `Role mapping` → `Client Roles` → select the Airflow client).

-Outputs expose the scope/resource/permission IDs for wiring other stacks.
+Outputs expose IDs for wiring other stacks.